in Social Science

 I tutor and supervise theses for MSc Public Health students and teach on the Applied Communicable Disease Control module, which uses a student-led "problem-based learning" approach.

-Other projects include two systematic literature reviews to inform policy and practice and improve health outcomes.
+Past projects include two systematic reviews to inform policy and practice and improve health outcomes.
 A mixed-methods review investigates the impact of criminalisation on sex workers' health, safety and access to services.
 A review with the LINEA Project explores social norms, attitudes and beliefs underlying child sexual exploitation around the world.